World leaders in the field of shock & vibration with over 60 years of industry experience.

 When living in an area that is prone to earthquakes, extensive means must be taken in order to preserve structural integrity.
 Current building codes only require that a building should not collapse during a major earthquake, however, heavy structural damage is acceptable under the current building codes, even irreparable structural damage.
 Taylor Devices has a variety of building damper solutions that absorb energy of an earthquake, so the building doesn’t have to.
 Our dampers are maintenance-free and designed to reduce stress, deflection, and acceleration, protecting the structure and content.
 Learn more about each system below.

 Base isolation systems reduce structural excitation by physically decoupling the structure from the ground.
 This type of solution requires that the entire structure be cut loose and separated from the foundation system and isolation pads inserted in between the two.
 By doing so, the building will be isolated from the movement of the ground during seismic events and can achieve 6 degrees of freedom.
+Adding dampers to this system improves the performance and effectiveness of the isolators.

 While many methods exist to implement distributed damping in a building, the underlying concept is to connect the fluid viscous dampers where motion will occur.
 This can include between beam and column joints or between floor levels, which deform relative to one another in a shearing-type motion.
 Some common configurations for building direct acting damping include open space, toggle brace, diagonal, and more.